 Community-driven requirements: across several scientific and social benefit areas

-(e.g. from discussion) There are already numerous networks (regional, subject-oriented, led by different principles, global networks) that are active and have developed strong strategies.
-SAON's ROA should not interfere or redefine what these groups are doing, but seek to add value at the "meta-level" to show some unification and system-level integration across these diverse organizational systems.

 1. A well-developed Roadmap for Arctic observing should describe "where we are going".
 Our exercise is not simply to redefine the SAON Strategic Plan but to look specifically at how network requirements should be developed in a way that national funding bodies can understand and react to/fund and that global and regional partners can organize themselves around.
 What are the types of details and specifics that you think the RAO should include?